vendi-advertising/elementor-widget-creator-library/README.md

 That's it!
 All ready to use.

 ## Notes
-If the directory paths will be changed from the default structure, edit `widgetloader.php` and change the `define()` constant values accordingly
+If the directory paths will be changed from the default structure, edit `constants.php` and change the array values accordingly

 ```php
 $const = (object)[